 The United States consumes more oil than any other country in the world, consuming 140.4 billion gallons of gas for vehicles alone in 2005.
-According to the U.S. Department of Energy (DOE), the U.S. imports 58 percent of it oil and is predicted to be importing 60 percent by the year 2025.
+According to the U.S. Department of Energy (DOE), the U.S. imports 58 percent of its oil and is predicted to be importing 60 percent by the year 2025.
 President Bush created an Advanced Energy Initiative (AEI) that calls for reducing oil imports from the Middle East by 75 percent by the year 2025.
 The AEI calls for an increase in flexible fuel vehicles – vehicles that can run on either gasoline or a percentage of ethanol – production.

-Currently, ethanol is a renewable fuel produced from corn in the United States and is in a percentage of the gasoline sold in the United States.
+Currently, ethanol is a renewable fuel produced from corn in the United States and is in a percentage of gasoline sold in the United States.
 It is blended with gasoline to produce a fuel that is between 5 10 percent ethanol, depending on where you live.
-In New York a large fraction of the gasoline is 10 percent of ethanol, while in California a large fraction of the gasoline is 5.7 percent ethanol.
-In the midwest there are almost 600 E85 gas stations that carry E85, a blend of 85 percent ethanol and 15 percent gasoline.
+In New York, a large fraction of the gasoline is 10 percent of ethanol, while in California a large fraction of the gasoline is 5.7 percent ethanol.
+In the midwest, there are almost 600 E85 gas stations that carry E85, a blend of 85 percent ethanol and 15 percent gasoline.
 Because of engine starting issues, E85 is the highest ethanol blend that a flexible fuel vehicle can take.

 Some gasoline contains 5.7% ethanol by volume while other gasoline contains 10% ethanol by volume, and some gasoline contains no ethanol at all.
 To simplify, I will assume that the average ethanol percent is 8.5% for the gasoline that contains ethanol.
 According to the DOE, 3.9 billion gallons of ethanol per year go into 45.9 billion gallons of gasoline/ethanol blend.
 45.9 billion gallons out of 140.4 billion gallons is 32%.
 This is just a rough approximation, but 140.4 billion gallons of gas minus 45.9 gallons of ethanol blend means that there are 94.5 billion gallons of gasoline that contain no ethanol.